skalenetwork/skale-network/README.md

 ## SKALE Portal

-[SKALE Portal](https://portal.skale.space/) is a web-based interface providing:
+[SKALE Portal](https://portal.skale.space/) is a web-based interface that provides:
-- A user-friendly interface for transferring assets and data between SKALE Chains and the Ethereum Mainnet, providing greater flexibility and scalability for dApps.
+- A user-friendly interface for transferring assets and data between SKALE Chains and the Ethereum Mainnet, enabling greater flexibility and scalability for dApps
 - SKL staking interface
-- Essential developer resources including chain IDs, RPC endpoints, explorer links, and more.
+- Essential developer resources including chain IDs, RPC endpoints, explorer links, and more

 ## Documentation & Resources
 - [Developer Docs](https://docs.skale.space/) - Up-to-date documentation
-- [SKALE Getting Started Guide](https://skale.space/get-started-on-skale) The Getting Started Guide covers all essential steps for onboarding into the SKALE ecosystem — from adding SKALE Chains to a wallet, to bridging assets, and using sFUEL.
+- [SKALE Getting Started Guide](https://skale.space/get-started-on-skale) The Getting Started Guide covers all essential steps for onboarding into the SKALE ecosystem — from adding SKALE Chains to a wallet, bridging assets, to using sFUEL.
 It includes everything needed to progress from beginner to advanced user.
 - [Whitepaper (EN)](https://skale.network/whitepaper)
   - [中文 (CN)](https://skale.network/skalenetwork_whitepaper-CN)
   - [한국어 (KO)](https://skale.network/skalenetwork_whitepaper-KO)